homermultitext/hmt-digital-vm/README.md

 #hmt-digital-vm#

 A Vagrant VM configuration for building a graph of the HMT project archive, and serving it with the `hmt-digital` servlet.
-The configuration uses a 64-bit Ubuntu 14.04 OS with Virtual Box.
+The configuration uses a 64-bit Ubuntu 14.04 operating system running in Virtual Box.

 ## Prerequisites